PhD Dissertation: The aesthetics of the virtual

 Experiment (Work in Progress)

 The following playground is currently a work in progress.
 It represents an attempt to provide an experimental and playful approach to fundamental theses that were not only central to the discourse around 1800 but also relevant to the negotiation of the virtual in Romantic poetics.
-Since most sources originally appear in German, I have included an English translation alongside the original quotation.

 The central quote is presented by Hoffmann in a text initially published as a music-aesthetic essay within a review of a Beethoven symphony.
 He later incorporated this text into a fictional work, specifically the Kreisleriana in the Fantasiestücke.
 Hoffmann writes: